Wind Power Project Offers a New Spin for Students

 But could it be equally true that creative expression — including creativity in science, technology, engineering, and math — is a way out of misbehavior for some students?

-That's the conclusion you might draw from the work of Jonathan Peill, a UK science teacher at Long Eaton School in Derbyshire, who two years ago was tasked with developing an electronics course for middle school students.
+That's the conclusion you might draw from the work of Jonathan Peill, a UK science teacher at Wilsthorpe Community School in Derbyshire, who two years ago was tasked with developing an electronics course for middle school students.

 The project meets STEM requirements and emphasizes recycling and alternative energy, while providing deep engagement for the often neglected kinesthetic leaner.

 But a surprising discovery was the project's benefit to so-called "misbehaving" students.
 Or as Jonathan puts it, "Pupils who usually display challenging behavior tend to be among the most enthusiastic and hard working."
-Some of these students had been on bad-behavior reports, suspended from school, and would be considered "at risk" in the U.S. system.
+Some of these students had been on bad-behavior reports and suspended from school.

 Now, many of these same students have flourished in their studies under Jonathan's direction.
 Why?
 He feels it is due to the opportunities for creativity and rewards embedded in the work itself, which he describes as "physical, self-paced, and structured, with a tangible outcome."